tsnellgrove/dark_castle3/doc/to_do.md

 			- DONE: key attribute is obj
 			- DONE: include setter in case obj is mach or creature
 			- DONE: find obj room using Map method and then remove obj using Room remove method
-		- INPROC: TimerAndCreatureItemResult => StartTimerResult + RemoveObjResult
+		- DONE: TimerAndCreatureItemResult => StartTimerResult + RemoveObjResult
 			- DONE: add new RemoveObjResult class to game_update imports
 			- DONE: create result obj based on RemoveObjResult class
 			- DONE: add names of new result objs to run_mach()